 In his career he has produced, launched and consulted on shows in Canada, Mexico, England, France, Germany, Spain, Italy, Israel, Ireland, Scotland, and the United Arab Emirates.

-Most recently he served as Executive Producer for syndication presentations of the classic game show format Make Me Laugh, and the new format Trivia Crack, as well as the FOX primetime pilot of Don't Lose the Money with Shine America, which was produced in Germany and based on a foreign format.
-He recently consulted with All 3 Media & Studio Lambert on the development of NBC's Million Second Quiz, an epic live event that aired as an 11-night run in primetime and a 24/7 interactive web event.
-He also consulted on 120 episodes of the classic format Match Game, currently airing on Canada's Comedy Channel.
+He also served as Executive Producer for syndication presentations of the classic game show format Make Me Laugh, and the new format Trivia Crack, as well as the FOX primetime pilot of Don't Lose the Money with Shine America, which was produced in Germany and based on a foreign format.
+He consulted with All 3 Media & Studio Lambert on the development of NBC's Million Second Quiz, an epic live event that aired as an 11-night run in primetime and a 24/7 interactive web event.
+He also consulted on 120 episodes of the classic format Match Game, which aired on Canada's Comedy Channel.

 Since leaving his position as Senior VP, Reality & Game Show Production & Development, Hasbro Studios, he has also served as a consultant to numerous prominent companies, including Sony Pictures TV International, National Geographic Channel, Endemol Shine USA, Mark Burnett Productions, Fremantle Media, Telepictures, Lionsgate, dick clark productions, Talpa Media, Stage 29 Prods., Ryan Seacrest Prods., Electus, Warner Bros.
 Animation, ITV Studios, Vin di Bona Productions, Mission Control Media, GSN, Zodiak USA, Bunim-Murray Productions, Core Media, Next Entertainment, Sharp Entertainment, Shed Media, DirecTV, Nigel Lythgoe Productions, Stone & Company, Don Mischer Productions, Zone 3 (Canada), 44 Blue, Atlas Media, and playkast.com.

-He has also co-created over three dozen original formats that he is currently developing for a variety of networks and major production companies; some of these properties have been optioned by Fremantle Media, Bunim-Murray Productions, Ryan Seacrest Productions, A. Smith Co., ITV Studios, and Discovery Studios.
+He has also co-created over three dozen original formats that were developed by a variety of networks and major production companies; some of these properties have been optioned by Fremantle Media, Bunim-Murray Productions, Ryan Seacrest Productions, A. Smith Co., ITV Studios and Discovery Studios.

 During his tenure at Hasbro he received the company's top Innovation Award for the Emmy-winning breakthrough series Family Game Night, which ranked as the highest-rated non-scripted series in the HUB's target demo.
 Bob was chosen to attend the prestigious Global Leadership Conference at Dartmouth's Tuck School of Business.